Django Integration¶

 Sometimes it is useful though to customize the behavior in which tokens are mapped to users or which information is extracted from the tokens.
 This can be done in two steps:

-For details about which methods exist on the class, what they should do and what their signatures are, take a look at the UserMapper class documentation.
+and overwrite the methods which should be changed.For details about which methods exist on the class, what they should do and what their signatures are, take a look at the

-2. Configure simple_openid_connect to use the new UserMapper class by setting the OPENID_USER_MAPPER attribute in your projects settings.py.
+Configure simple_openid_connect to use the new

-Accessing OpenidClient#
+Accessing OpenidClient

-If you ever need to do your own Openid interactions, a configured OpenidClient is available at this libraries AppConfig instance.
-You can access it like this:
+If you ever need to do your own Openid interactions, a configured OpenidClient

 from simple_openid_connect.integrations.django.apps import OpenidAppConfig